 - Inflamed, red raised spots (papules) that merge to form a reticulate (network-like) pattern

-- A symmetrical distribution on trunk with a preference for the upper back, sacrum (natal cleft), abdomen and chest
+- Symmetrical distribution on the trunk most often affecting the upper back, sacrum (natal cleft), abdomen and chest

-- It rarely involves the face or limbs
+- Rare involvement of the face or limbs

 - Sparing of mucous membranes, hair and nails